7. Arrays

 const letters = ['a', 'b', 'c'];

 // 2.
-When we invoke emptyTheArray, we "pass the reference" to the function
+When we invoke emptyTheArray, we assign the "reference" to the function parameter "arr"

 emptyTheArray(letters);